camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/upgrade.md

   minimumAge: 30d
 ```

-In the global section, you can modify the host to show to release-name as well:
+In the global section, the host to show to release-name should be changed as well:

 ```yaml
 host: "{{ .Release.Name }}-elasticsearch"